dvinay/Spring-crash-course/Readme.md

 	</bean>
 	```

-	for ref beans also we can use 3 types of syntax
+- for ref beans also we can use 3 types of syntax
-		- ref as property value
+		1) ref as property value
-		e.g:

 		```xml
 		<bean name="scores" class="com.fuppino.spring.reftype.Score" p:math="90" p:chem="89" p:scie="100"/>